-Fringe social networks—which include social networks like MeWe and Parler, as well as message boards, chan sites, and deep web forums—are marked by permissive content policies unlike those on mainstream social media.
+Fringe social media—which includes social networks like MeWe and Parler, as well as message boards, chan sites, and deep web forums—are marked by permissive content policies unlike those on mainstream social media.
 While fringe social media content is often harmless, it can also enable extreme, harmful, and illegal activities.

-What do fringe social media threats look like for enterprise security, and how can security teams stay ahead of them?
+What do fringe social media threats look like?
+Snd how can security teams stay ahead of them?

 1. Violent Planning and Leakage

 We now know that the Capitol Hill insurrection was planned openly on alt-tech prior to January 6, 2021.
 This kind of open planning is not a one-off event: more recently, a Texan man pleaded guilty to a bomb plot targeting Amazon data centers after posting about it on the far-right social media site My Militia.

 We also know that, thanks to research from The Violence Project, social media is involved in almost one of four mass shooting events.
 This often manifests in expressions of harmful intent known by threat assessment researchers as “leakage.”

 Enterprises may be targeted in these planning discussions if they have any reason to contradict extremist worldviews.
 For example, according to CSIS, a majority of right-wing terrorist attacks between 2015-2020 were racially motivated, targeting individuals of specific ethnic backgrounds.
 Enterprises possessing minority leadership or a progressive social justice stance may become targets—and the past has shown that these discussions can escalate into real-world violence.